axismaps/axis-jekyll/_guides/map-interaction.md

 ### Information retrieval

 Retrieving more information than is currently visible on the map is a hallmark of interactive mapping, and can be one of the great benefits of interaction, as you can pack a lot more information into an interactive map than a static map by allowing users to get details on demand.
-A word of caution, though: retrieving more information requires _work_ by the user, and users want to be lazy.
-Don't rely on interaction as a crutch to get you out of smart map design.
+Again a word of caution: retrieving more information requires _work_ by the user, and users want to be lazy.
+Don't lean on interaction as a crutch to get you out of smart map design.
 If important information can be included on the map itself without sacrificing legibility and without requiring interaction, then it should be included on the map.

-Retrieval methods, furthermore, are a bit diverse and not as standardized as panning and zooming methods.
-Some are reasonably common, but you can't expect everyone to "get it" right away.
+Retrieval methods, furthermore, are not as standardized as panning and zooming methods, but mostly come in two flavors.
+Although they're reasonably common, you can't expect everyone to "get it" right away.
 Include cues that help users see how to retrieve information.

-**Click for more**
+- Click for more

-**Hover tooltip**
+- Hover tooltip

 **Floating elements vs fixed panels**